 Dr Gemma Moss

-My research explores the politics of aesthetics through music in modernist literature, and I am also currently editing E. M. Forster’s first novel, Where Angels Fear to Tread, for the Cambridge Edition of the Fiction of E. M. Forster.
+Dr. Gemma Moss's research explores the politics of aesthetics through music in modernist literature, and as a result of her passion, she is currently editing E. M. Forster’s first novel, Where Angels Fear to Tread, for the Cambridge Edition of the Fiction of E. M. Forster.

-I completed my AHRC-funded PhD at the University of Manchester in 2015, and had previously taught at the University of Manchester and University of Salford before joining BCU in 2016.
-I have a First Class BA (Hons) degree in English Literature and an MA (Distinction) in Postcolonial Literature, also from the University of Manchester.
+Gemma Moss has completed an AHRC-funded PhD at the University of Manchester in 2015 and had previously taught at the University of Manchester and University of Salford before joining BCU in 2016.
+Dr. Moss has a First Class BA (Hons) degree in English Literature and an MA (Distinction) in Postcolonial Literature, also from the University of Manchester.

-At BCU, I teach twentieth century literature and culture across all levels of study.
-My teaching is informed by my research interests, which include modernism, gender and sexuality, and Critical Theory.
+At BCU, she teaches twentieth-century literature and culture across all levels of study.
+Moss's teaching is informed by her research interests, which include modernism, gender and sexuality, and Critical Theory.

 Dr. Gemma Moss is welcoming enquiries from prospective PhD students interested in any aspect of modernist studies, Critical Theory, or literature (1890 – present) in conjunction with music or gender and sexuality.